Drogo24/Power-BI-Portfolio/README.md

 ![Rating and reviews report (Click to view)](BL1.gif)

 ## **4. Sales analysis**
 The Sales Analysis report is built using dummy data, allowing you to demonstrate the design and wide range of visuals in Power BI effectively.
-This dummy data simulates realistic sales figures, hierarchies, and trends, ensuring the dashboard provides actionable insights while remaining generic.

 ![Rating and reviews report (Click to view)](Visual.gif)